apapadakuni/EC463_SW_Project/README.md

 <h4> Data Storage: MongoDB Database </h4>

 <p>For permanent data storage, a mongoDB database has been created and hosted on mLab.
 This database stores User documents.
-These documents contain the username, google ID, and list of rooms registered for a user.</p>
+These documents contain the username, google ID, and list of rooms registered for a user.
+A MongoDB NoSQL database was used since the setup was less complex and there was minimal data that needed to be stored.
+Thus, using SQL in order to manage complex relationships between tables was not necessary. </p>

 <h4> Authentication: Google OAuth2 </h4>

 <p>In order to login to the system, the user must supply their google credentials.
 Using passport, the node server communicates with google to authenticate the user and fetch the relevant google profile data.
-This authentication method utilizes OAuth2 technology.</p>
+This authentication method utilizes OAuth2 technology.
+A third party login was used in order to avoid the development overhead of creating a new custom authentication system.</p>

 <h4> Sensor Data: Amazon EC2 Instance Server </h4>